That Darn Cat (1997 film): Plot

-Patti calls Zeke for help insisting her cat finally found the kidnapper’s location, but he is still upset with her and refuses to listen and believe her.
+Patti calls Zeke for help insisting her cat finally found the kidnapper’s location, still upset with him and refuses to listen and believe her.
 So Patti decides to enter the hideout to intervene and save Lizzie herself, but the kidnappers return and capture her and D.C.
-Then after Patti’s parents listens to a voicemail Patti left for them.
-Patti’s parents report her missing to the police as a run away.
-After Patti's parents call Zeke to ask if he knows where their daughter has run off to.
+Then after Patti’s parents listen to a voicemail Patti left for them, they report her missing to the police as a runaway.
+Patti's parents call Zeke to ask if he knows where their daughter has run off to.
 Zeke also now fears that Patti has met the same fate as Lizzie.
 So to keep his job, Zeke changes his mind and reopens the case.
 His investigation leads him to the hideout, where he finds Patti and Lizzie bound and gagged, and D.C. trapped in a litter box.

 Zeke exposes the identities of the kidnappers as the seemingly harmless "Ma and Pa", the owners of the local candy shop.
 Ma and Pa kidnapped Lizzie because they had partied away all their cash in Monte Carlo and the Riviera, and were craving both more money and more excitement.
 Zeke manages to free Patti and D.C. while Ma and Pa escape with Lizzie in their car.
 D.C., Patti, and Zeke pursue them through the town, but due to an earlier sabotage caused by competing mechanics, the kidnapper's car can only turn left, hindering their escape.
-During the chase a fence gets knocked down, releasing the crazy local dog Smokey, who runs into the nearby cat show, scaring away all the competing cats.
+During the car chase, a fence gets knocked down, releasing the crazy local dog Smokey, who runs into the nearby cat show, scaring away all the competing cats.
 D.C. rallies the show cats to run with him along the roofs of the neighborhood and jump down onto Ma and Pa's car, causing it to crash, foiling their crimes.

-Ma and Pa are arrested and charged with kidnapping, Lizzie is reunited with the Flints, and Patti and D.C. return home and are hailed as heroes.
+Ma and Pa are arrested and charged with kidnapping, Lizzie is reunited with the Flints, and Patti, Zeke and D.C. return home with her parents and are hailed as heroes.
 The town returns to normal; Patti and Zeke become partners, and D.C. mates with the neighborhood cat and fathers a litter of kittens.